Tag: thanksgiving

 Storytime: Why He Carried the Turkey by James Baldwin

-Like Mr. Rogers said, “Look for the helpers.”
-They are everywhere, and we can learn from them about who to surround ourselves with (to feel one kind of joy) and how to model our own behavior (to feel another kind of joy).
-True friends and true neighbors make the world a better place.
+As Mr. Rogers so wisely said, “Look for the helpers.”
+They’re everywhere, and they remind us of two important things: who we should surround ourselves with (to feel one kind of joy) and how we can act to spread another kind of joy.
+True friends, true neighbors, and true kindness make the world a brighter, better place.

 • Thanksgiving playlists make beautiful music memories for Rich Collins